There isn’t a more fun topic to discuss, bathe in, or write about.

 This is what we know as romantic love, charged with passion and sexual attraction.
 Almost every song, poem, opera, and film are either about this explicitly or at minimum, tangentially.
 It rouses our imaginations, our emotions, and our libido.

-Interestingly, love-making from a Taoist point of view is not simply about sexual gratification and orgasm, though it can include these, but it focuses first and foremost on the woman’s pleasure.
 It includes the circulation of the chi that gets generated from arousal.
-The life-force emerging from sexual arousal circulates through the entire body.
-Its next stage is to connect one’s own very alive life-force with that of the Heavens.
+The life-force emerging from sexual arousal is consciously circulated through the body.
+Its next stage is to connect one’s own vital life-force with that of the Heavens.

 From that point of view, sexual attraction, while fully enjoyed in the body, also acts as a vital link when directed to a higher, cosmic dimension.
-This is the basis of Taoist sex practices, which start with Eros and the depths of pleasure, and then evolve into a much larger, refined, spiritual expression and experience.
-In short, the micro- and macro-levels of life itself become intertwined, body with spirit.
+This is the basis of Taoist love practices, which start with Eros and the depths of pleasure, and then evolve into a much larger, refined, spiritual expression and experience.
+In short, the micro- and macro-levels of life itself become intertwined, mind and body with spirit.

 The world’s literature twists and turns on Eros.
 The continuation of our species is grateful.